 Set things up to help you remember.
-For instance, work taking your medications into your routine.
+For instance, work taking your medicines into your routine.
 You could plan to take them when you get up in the morning or when you go to bed at night.

 Keep track of what you take.
-You may take a few different medications.
+You may take a few different medicines.
 If so, a list or chart can help you take the right pills at the right time.
 A pillbox with days of the week or times of day is also a good tool for keeping track.

-Your health care provider will help you make changes your lifestyle if needed.
+Your healthcare provider will help you make changes your lifestyle if needed.
 These changes are needed to help you lower your cholesterol and keep the ASCVD from getting worse.
 Things you may need to work on are:

-Your health care provider will give you information on changes that you may need to make to your diet.
+Your healthcare provider will give you information on changes that you may need to make to your diet.
 You may need to see a registered dietitian or nutritionist for help with these changes.
 You might be asked to: